petryca/vue-stickies-backend-tutorial/README.md

 **How it works:**
 1. Gets ID and new stickies array
-2. Validates the array format
+2. Validates the array format and ensures it's not empty
 3. Finds the existing collection
-4. If new array is empty → deletes the entire collection
-5. Otherwise → replaces all stickies and updates timestamp
+4. Replaces all stickies and updates timestamp

 **Test it:**
 ```bash